tc9x9/jira-my-templates/README.md

 # jira-my-templates
-Simple plugin to create subtasks for issue according to template
+Simple JIRA plugin to create subtasks for issue according to template